InnerSourceCommons/InnerSourcePatterns/project-setup/templates/README-template.md

 how to get started using the project.
 Further more detailed documentation can be linked to from here.

+## Getting help

+This section should contain a brief documentation on how to get help for the project as a user.
+This could be as simple as pointing users to the issue tracker if this is how your project would like to answer questions.
+It could also point to an archived and searchable chat channel, some archived searchable mailing list, some online user forum.

 ## Getting involved

 This section should include information on how to get in touch with the project: